Paddy Considine: Early life

 Considine was born in Burton upon Trent, Staffordshire, where he still resides.
-He grew up with his brother and four sisters in a council estate in Winshill, a village of Burton.
+He was the youngest of six children, and grew up with his brother and four sisters in a council estate in Winshill, a village of Burton.
 His father, Martin Joseph Considine, was Irish.
+Considine has said that his father (who died in 2006) didn't work and had a reputation on the estate for being violent.

 Considine attended, among other schools, Abbot Beyne Senior School and Burton College.
 In 1990, he enrolled to do a National Diploma in Performing Arts at Burton College, where he first met Shane Meadows.

 In 1994, Considine moved away to study photography at the University of Brighton.
 While there he studied under social documentarian Paul Reas, who described one project, portraits of Considine's parents in their house in Winshill, as "fucking brilliant".
 At one point, Considine was threatened with expulsion, but graduated with a first-class BA.